Household Hazardous Waste

 To determine if a product is hazardous, look for the words POISON, DANGER, WARNING, or CAUTION on the label.
 Please bring waste in five-gallon containers or smaller.
 The following items are accepted:

-- Motor oil and filters.
-Limit: 5 gallons per customer per day.
+- Antifreeze.
+Limit: 5 gallons per customer per day

-- Cooking oil.
-Limit: 5 gallons per customer per day.
+- Cooking and motor oil.
+Limit: 5 gallons per customer per day

 - All batteries EXCEPT standard alkaline.
-Limit: 3 car batteries per customer per day.
-Cover the contact points of the batteries with tape, or place each battery in an individual plastic baggie.
+Place each battery in an individual plastic baggie.

-- Oil-based paint, limited to 10 gallons per customer per day.
+- Oil-based and latex paint.
+Limit: 10 gallons per customer per day.

 - Thinners and solvents